Apple iPhone 13 to be announced on September 14

-San Francisco, Sep 8 (IANS) Tech giant Apple has announced that it will be holding a special event on Tuesday, September 14.
+San Francisco: Tech giant Apple has announced that it will be holding a special event on Tuesday, September 14.

 Like other 2021 events, Apple confirmed that the September launch event will also take place virtually.